KeithBautista/RCRaceReady/README.md

 ## Frameworks - Libraries - Programs Used

 - [Bootstrap](https://getbootstrap.com/)
-- Was used to style the website, add responsiveness and interactivity
+- Was used to style the website, add responsiveness and interactivity.
 - [Jquery](https://jquery.com/)
-- All the scripts were written using jquery library
+- All the scripts were written using jquery library.
 - [Git](https://git-scm.com/)
-- Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub
+- Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 - [GitHub](https://github.com/)
-- GitHub is used to store the project's code after being pushed from Git
+- GitHub is used to store the project's code after being pushed from Git.
 - [Heroku](https://id.heroku.com)
-- Heroku was used to deploy the live project
+- Heroku was used to deploy the live project.
 - [W3C - HTML](https://validator.w3.org/)
-- W3C- HTML was used to validate all the HTML code
+- W3C- HTML was used to validate all the HTML code.
 - [W3C - CSS](https://jigsaw.w3.org/css-validator/)
 - W3C - CSS was used to validate the CSS code
 - [PostgreSQL](https://www.elephantsql.com/)